X

 2. Our Tool Monitors Your Site’s Uptime

-After your website URL is submitted, our free website uptime status checker tool checks whether your website is available.
+After your website URL is submitted, our free website uptime status checker tool checks whether your website is available to visitors.

 3. You Get the Result